-For more information about using SAP HANA backups on GCP, see the SAP HANA operations guide.
+For more information about using SAP HANA backups on Google Cloud, see the SAP HANA operations guide.

 |SAP HANA Storage Replication||

 SAP HANA storage replication provides storage-level disaster recovery support through certain hardware partners.
-SAP HANA storage replication isn't supported on GCP.
+SAP HANA storage replication isn't supported on Google Cloud.
 You can consider using Compute Engine persistent disk snapshots instead.

-For more information about using persistent disk snapshots to back up SAP HANA systems on GCP, see the SAP HANA operations guide.
+For more information about using persistent disk snapshots to back up SAP HANA systems on Google Cloud, see the SAP HANA operations guide.

 |SAP HANA Host Auto-Failover||

 SAP HANA host auto-failover is a local fault recovery solution that requires one or more standby SAP HANA hosts in a scale-out system.
 If one of the main hosts fail, host auto-failover automatically brings the standby host online and restarts the failed host as a standby host.